kosfar/kosfar.github.io/_posts/2018-03-18-clouds-fallacies-and-traps.md

 Things like upgrading multi-100GB MongoDB clusters without even moving your little finger or gaining visibility into precalculated statistics over hidden PostgreSQL system tables becomes a self-service norm.

 However, the reality is not perfect at all and the quality gap between cloud providers is huge.
 After a few months of experience with cloud services, you come across a lot of well-disguised traps that frequently take advantage of the common fallacies of cloud advocates.
-For the cloud skeptics, the argument most of the time boils down to "You can't believe that everything is going to work out well in the cloud, aren't you?".
+For the cloud skeptics, the argument most of the time boils down to:

+> "You can't believe that everything is going to work out well in the cloud, aren't you?"

 Of course not, but usually the argument fails to highlight the aspects that you should take into consideration when a cloud service evaluation has to be done or an engaging operation in your current cloud infrastructure should be executed.

 This post is about outlining the main pain points I recognised while using the cloud goodies, grouped into meaningful categories, so that they can be used as a reference and reminder both for skeptics and advocates.

 ## Scaling ##

 Cloud is all about infinite scaling, isn't it?
 And autoscaling is what makes this even better.
 Well, for a start I wish you never meet this kind of providers that have implemented only the upscaling part of autoscaling!
 Yes, this is true.
 Some providers out there scale your instances based on a resource metric over a documented (or not) evaluation window, but they do not scale them down when the party is over.
 If you are not cautious enough, you learn about it at the end of the month when the bill slides under your door.

-The other thing that a cloud provider should be tested against is the maximum scale that they are able to operate a specific technology.
+The other thing that a cloud provider should be tested against, is the maximum scale that they are able to operate a specific technology.
 Your Solr index has grown 100X fold since you started using it or the Cassandra cluster that lies behind your log management platform should now handle 10X the log events volume since last year.
 You should pay attention and ask beforehand what is the maximum capacity and complexity that these cloud guys you bought your service from can handle.
 Sky is not the limit and you may have to plan a migration to a clustered variant with a slightly diffferent API specification or land to a completely different technology that will take time for production code to be refactored and the learning curve to be advanced.

 You should finally pay attention to instances flavors and pricing.
 Some providers are very inflexible when they specify their flavors and the price may be very high for your future use cases.